Join the club to access all our art lessons, camps, and printables! 👉

 Pro tips: If I am adding petals or leaves, I don’t normally have to adapt the recipe, I will just knead it in at the end.
 And if I add in a liquid, depending on the amount, I may add less water.

-4. Leaf insects
+4. Leaf Insects

 There are so many possible variations with this activity.
 Why not adapt it to your little one’s interests?
 My dinosaur crazy little boy would love to create a brontosaurus.

 Choose your shape then draw and cut it out of an old piece of cardboard or recycled cereal box.
+I tied elastic bands around our little hedgehog, but string would work just fine.

 Fine motor activities are great for developing and strengthening those smaller finger movements which will help your little ones when they are ready to start writing.